KrishBharadwaj5678/Linko/README.md

-# 📹 Linko – Video Calling Made Simple!
+# 🎥 Linko – Video Calling Made Simple!

-Welcome to **Linko** – a modern, fast, and responsive video calling platform built to connect people seamlessly, just like Google Meet! 🚀
+Welcome to **Linko** – a modern, fast, and responsive video calling platform built to connect people effortlessly.
+Host meetings, share your screen, chat in real-time, and enjoy high-quality video — all in one smooth experience. 🌐

 ---